YU-Zhejian/art_modern/Readme.md

   - **`STL` (DEFAULT): Use STL random generators.**
   - `BOOST`: Use Boost random generators.
   - `GSL`: Use GSL random generators.
-  - `OneMKL`: Use Intel OneAPI MKL random generators.
+  - `ONEMKL`: Use Intel OneAPI MKL random generators.
+Highly recommended on Intel CPUs.
+- `USE_ASIO_PARALLEL`: Whether to use Boost ASIO for thread-based parallelism.
+  - **`ON` (DEFAULT): Will use Boost ASIO for thread-based parallelism.**
+  - `OFF`: Will not use Boost ASIO for thread-based parallelism.

 ## Usage